-Finalto Financial Services Limited ("FFS" or the "Firm") is an authorised and regulated investment firm incorporated in the United Kingdom regulated by the financial Conduct Authority (hereinafter "FCA") under Firm reference number 481853, and with LEI Code 549300FSY1BKNGVUOR59 for the conduct of designated investment business in the United Kingdom.
-The sale of the Finalto Group from Playtech PLC to TTB Partners completed in July 2022.
-Accordingly, the Firm's ultimate shareholder is TTB Partners, a company incorporated in the Cayman Islands.
+Finalto Financial Services Limited ("FFS" or the "Firm") is an authorised and regulated investment firm incorporated in the United Kingdom regulated by the Financial Conduct Authority (hereinafter "FCA") under Firm reference number 481853, and with LEI Code 549300FSY1BKNGVUOR59 for the conduct of designated investment business in the United Kingdom.
+The firm is part of the Finalto Group and its ultimate shareholder is TTB Partners, a company incorporated in the Cayman Islands.